-Due to a storage fire that destroyed a large portion of our home display in early November of this year (2020), we will be putting up a much SMALLER display this year than we have in the past.
-Our reduced home display, located at 19027 Old Manchester Road, Wildwood MO 63069, will still be open to the public free of charge this year from Thanksgiving through New Year's Day.
+Due to a storage fire that destroyed a large portion of our home display in early November of this year (2020), we will NOT be able to put up Nick's home display this season.

-If you have come to visit our display in the past, please be aware that our 2020 display will be much smaller than the displays you have seen from us before.
+If you have come to visit our display in the past, we thank you for your patronage.
+Please be aware that unfortunately, we will not be able to put up the display this year.
 Nick's home display has been his pride and joy for over 30 years and he has always stored it in a shed near his home.
-Unfortunately, in early November, when Nick was just starting the work of installing the display for the season and had only already taken a few of the yard display pieces out of the shed to start putting them up, the shed caught on fire while no one was home.
+Unfortunately, in early November, the shed caught on fire while no one was home.
 (The source of the fire turned out to be a lawnmower.)
 Thankfully, no one was injured and the fire was contained to the shed area.
-However, everything in the shed was completely destroyed (and in many cases thoroughly melted) along with the structure of the shed itself.
-For this year, we will be putting up the pieces of the display that we still have and we may be adding 1 new display piece that we had ordered earlier in the year that has not yet been delivered.
+However, everything in the shed was completely destroyed (and in many cases thoroughly melted) along with the structure of the shed itself and as a result, almost all of the home display was lost.

-Whether or not we continue to re-build the display back up in future years will largely depend on you.
-It took Nick over 30 years to collect and develop all of the scenes that made up the stunning display he has put up in the past, and due to the fire, we now have only about 1/3 of the display left.
+We have not yet decided whether or not we will try to re-build the display back up for next year or in the future.
+It took Nick over 30 years to collect and develop all of the scenes that made up the stunning display he has put up in the past, and due to the fire, almost all of the various scenes have either been completely destroyed or severely damaged.
 (Last year, Nick’s display included over 200,000 lights bulbs, over 20 different yard scenes, many of which were animated, and a timed light show that told the story of the nativity.)

 Videos of Our Home Display